xubuvd/PhasedSFT/README.md

 # Phased Instruction Fine-Tuning for Large Language Models
-This repository provides an overview of all components from the paper Phased Instruction Fine-Tuning for Large Language Models.
+This repository provides an overview of all components from the paper Phased Instruction Fine-Tuning for Large Language Models, ACL 2024 Findings.

 # Citation
 ```